github-soul/COMP3335-Group-13-Project/LAMP stack/v1/docker-lamp/README.md

 # docker-lamp

-Docker example with Apache, MySql 8.0, PhpMyAdmin and Php
+Docker example with Apache, MySql 8.0, netdata,PhpMyAdmin and PHP

 First, create the docker-compose file.